 - Have your speakers create a Hopin account.

-- Add the speaker to your event schedule under Venue > Schedule.
-Create their segment (probably on Stage) and select them as the speaker by checking the box with their name.
+- You can then add the speaker to your event schedule under Event Dashboard > Venue > Schedule.
+Create their segment and select them as the speaker from the drop down list.

 - They will now show up on your Registration page, Schedule, and Reception Page if you have them on the Schedule as a Speaker.